qodroi/qodroi.github.io/_posts/2023-07-27-understanding-ip-a-output.md

 ```
 **Finally** is `qlen`, that is the `tx_queue_len`, this is the maximum number of frames used by the **link layer** that can be queued on the device's transmission queue.
 Set to 1000 by default for Ethernet devices.
 Changeable.

 I have mentioned both frames/packet and both link layer and network layer.
 It is quite a complicated topic to discuss here, but it's related to the OSI layers and defined by the protocol data unit.
-(See `https://en.wikipedia.org/wiki/Protocol_data_unit`)
+See: [Wikipedia: Protocol Data Unit](`https://en.wikipedia.org/wiki/Protocol_data_unit`)

 ---
 We have covered the first 'line' of `ip a`'s output, moving on to the next one.